getAlby/lightning-browser-extension/README.md

 }
 ```

-**Use title for heading tags and label for label tags.**
+#### Use title for heading tags and label for label tags

-**When the content is copy and you wish to divide it in parts, you can use numbers:**
+#### When the content is copy-text and you wish to divide it in parts, you can use numbers:

 ```JSON
 {